The ACP program is currently paused pending funding by Congress.

 • Always shop for a discount.
 You can find great discounts online for most hotels.
 The key is to compare them.
 If you don’t find one, call the location on the phone.
 Ask them what their best price is.

 • Planning ahead is always a good idea to keep costs lower, but you also want to ask for a discount if you’re booking at the last minute.
-The hotel just wants to fill its rooms and may offer a great price to you to get you to book.
+The hotel just wants to fill its rooms and may offer a great price to get you to book.

 • Don’t check in or out on Friday or Saturday.
 Those are the most expensive days to stay because most people travel on the weekend.